Common provisions

 Concept

-However, there are exceptions, such as the ERE agreements whereby the contribution is paid by the company until the worker included in the ERE reaches 61/63 years of age, or the agreements for non-professional carers, which are currently financed by the IMSRESO.
+However, there are exceptions, such as the ERE agreements whereby the contribution is paid by the company until the worker included in the ERE reaches 61/63 years of age, or the agreements for non-professional carers, which are currently financed by the IMSERSO.

 Purpose of concluding a special agreement